 - Wangari Maathai Essay Competition

-ATTENTION: The application period begins January 21st and ends February 18th.
+ATTENTION: The nomination period begins January 2nd and ends February 22nd 5:00pm EST.

 The purpose of SAIO is to fund scholarly travel, research and exchanges between the University of Michigan and countries in Africa, especially South Africa.
 Since its inception, numerous students and faculty have taken advantage of this program.
 The SAIO contributes to the support and growth of African Studies within DAAS in many ways, including helping to fund visiting scholars from South Africa and other countries through the UMAPS-Moody Scholars program administered by the African Studies Center.
 It also assists U-M faculty and students (both graduate and undergraduate) to travel to southern Africa for the purposes of research, creative collaborations, internship opportunities and/or community-based or experiential learning projects.